Written by Sean McPheat |

 He wanted our opinion on how to get more leads without having to cold call.

-My trainer was very diplomatic and said that, even though cold calling wasn’t the most efficient use of a salesperson’s time, you have to sometimes get hold of prospects some way or other, or your pipeline will be as empty as it possibly could be.
+It was a Telesales Training course and the facilitator was very diplomatic and said that, even though cold calling wasn’t the most efficient use of a salesperson’s time, you have to sometimes get hold of prospects some way or other, or your pipeline will be as empty as it possibly could be.

 What’s the best way to generate leads, then?